cyberbotics/webots/docs/guide/lidar-sensors.md

   SFString   name           "Sick S300"
   SFFloat    noise          0.0
   SFInt32    resolution     540
+  SFBool     enablePhysics  TRUE
 ]
 ```

 The `noise` field specifies the standard deviation of the gaussian depth noise in meters.

 The `resolution` field specifies the number of points returned per layer per scan.

+The `enablePhysics` field specifies if the sensor should be affected by physics or not.

 ### Velodyne